ciaran51/elasticgraph/config/site/src/query-api.md

 hide_try_queries_tip: true
 ---

-Learn how to effectively use ElasticGraph's powerful Query API to search, filter, sort, and aggregate your data.
+Learn how to effectively use ElasticGraph's powerful Query API to filter, aggregate, sort, paginate, and highlight your data.

 ## Documentation Sections